Spiderwort: Pocahontas and Gamma Rays

-There are 404 years, as of Dec 20th, 2012, between the sailing of John Smith to the New World and spiderwort gamma rays, but they are connected nonetheless because of Pocahontas.
+There are 412 years, as of Dec 20th, 2017, between the sailing of John Smith to the New World and spiderwort gamma rays, but they are connected including Pocahontas.

 Smith was a colorful character.
 He went to sea at 16, was a mercenary, fought against the Turks, was wounded, enslaved by them, escaped, killed three Turkish commanders in separate duals, was knighted by a Transylvanian prince, and by December 1606 at the age of 26 was sailing to America.
 It was not a smooth voyage.
 The ship’s captain had planned to execute Smith on arrival for his bad behavior during the trip.
 But, when they arrived they opened sealed papers from the Virginia company: The man who was to be hanged was put in charge.
 Now that’s a reprieve.

 Life was rough for the Jamestown Colony.
 Food was scarce.
 Sailors were reluctant to farm, which prompted now Captain Smith to make one of his more famous pronouncements: He who doesn’t work doesn’t eat.
 That got the weeds pulled.
-Smith’s dealings with the natives were as strained.
+Smith’s dealings with the natives — where he met “Pocahontas” actually named Matoaka — were as strained.
 They were the only grocery within thousands of miles and he didn’t always pay.
-Nonetheless, romantic Pocahontas threw herself across Smith’s body to keep her father from executing him for bad credit.
-And a good thing she did because Smith had another task, besides evading executions, and that was to collect seeds for his friend, John Tradescant, the elder.
+Indeed at one point Smith was to be execute for bad credit.
+It’s a good thing he wasn’t killed because Smith had other tasks, besides evading executions, and that was to collect seeds for his friend, John Tradescant, the elder.

 Smith was able to return to England with seeds of what is commonly now know as the Spiderwort, which is still popular in English gardens.
 When plants were being named, the Spiderwort, because of its association with the Tradescant family, was given the Latin name Tradescantia virginiana (tra-dess-CAN-tee-ah vir-jin-nee-AY-nah (In the plant world, Virginiana means North America.)
 The Tradescantia is in the greater family of Commelinaceae, worthy of a separate article some day.